 However, changes for the better began in the Victorian era.
 Headstones and grave markers in American cemeteries were now ornamental.
 Beautifully carved statues and mausoleums were made by companies that were formed specifically for this purpose.
 Italian immigrants who had studied carving in Milan were hired to do the intricate carving that had become so popular.

-There are several different names for grave markers: cemetery headstones, grave headstones, memorial headstones, granite headstones, bronze markers, affordable headstones, discount headstones, upright headstones to name but a few.
+There are several different names for grave markers: cemetery headstones, grave headstones, memorial headstones, granite headstones, bronze markers, affordable headstones, discount headstones, and upright headstones, to name but a few.

 A number of headstones and grave markers were inscribed with amusing or thought-provoking epitaphs.
 The following can be found at Benjamin Franklin’s gravesite: